 Rose didn’t last long in the eating competition, which was won by C. Mort Hurst, who set a new world’s record by eating 7.5 lbs. in 30 minutes.
 Hurst had the unusual practice of dousing his pints of collards with ketchup, and at one point he stopped eating while a runner got another bottle from Bum’s.
 One of the rules of the competition is that the winner had to keep their collards down until receiving their trophy and check.
 (The previous year, the apparent 2nd place eater was elevated to 1st when the first place winner projectiled straight out from the stage as he started across it to receive his prizes.)
 Hurst had begun to look ill before he accepted his prizes, a check and trophy.
 Rose was seated on steps off the back of the stage, with a plate of barbecue (also Bum’s-cooked) and tea, and I was talking to her when Hurst, leaving the stage, stepped beside her, turned (away from us, towards the back of the stage), and began vomiting.
 After a few quick and spectacular heaves, he burped, wiped his mouth, and walked off, trophy still in hand.
 Rose and I were speechless; she covered her food with a napkin and then said, “I think I’ll find another place to eat.
 The flies are going to get bad around here pretty soon.”

-In 1984, I traveled with my sister Anne to Spain, Portugal, and Morocco, where, in Tangier, I spent an evening visiting with Paul Bowles at his home.
+During May and June 1984, I traveled with my sister Anne to Spain, Portugal, and Morocco, where, in Tangier, I spent an evening visiting with Paul Bowles at his home.
 I sent him a copy of The Collard Poems that fall, and in January 1985, he wrote (impeccably typed) an interesting paragraph on collards that addresses both its botanical varieties and its grammar.
 Should a second edition of the Poems ever be required, I hope that it’ll include “Paul Bowles on Collards,” published here, I’m certain, for the first time:

 Is there another term for collard?
 I was born and brought up in the States, and never heard the term.
 I take it that it’s different from cabbage, and different from spinach or broccoli.
 I wonder if it could be the same as Swiss chard.
 Apparently all those who sent in material knew perfectly well what a collard is, so it must be a widely-known vegetable and widely-known word.
 Yet it wasn’t sixty years ago, at least not in New England.
 Or if it was, it had a different name.